tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/00-exercises.md

 Hello, World!
 ~~~

-## Solutions
+## Solutions: 3 - Perl 6

-Exercise 3: Write a overarching script in one of the scripting languages
+Exercise 3: Write an overarching script in one of the scripting languages

 **Perl 6**